rtgodwin/rtgodwin.github.io/_docs/prep.md

 ## Scenes

+### Transition
+- Finethir never produced any gold, but allowed you to stay at his place for as long as you wanted.
+- You destroyed a magic ring, restored a Wizard to his true self, and are looking for glory, so you visit the most well known tavern for hosting adventurers: the Yawning Portal in Waterdeep.
+- Perhaps all of you are in it for glory?
+Are all of you willing to take on a thirst for fame and notoriety as a defining character trait?
+- Need a reason for why all of you would be together in this tavern.
+(Need the story to make sense).

 ### Tavern brawl

 > You sit around a sturdy wooden table lit by a brightly burning candle and littered with plates cleared of food and half-drained tankards.
 The sounds of gamblers yelling and drunken adventurers singing bawdy songs nearly drown out the off-key strumming of a young bard three tables over.